Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Where to stay in Banff

 Why not spend a few days in Banff in winter, taking advantage of all that the town offers.
-Soak in the hot springs, snowshoe, cross-country ski, fat bike, hike, and then eat at one of the numerous excellent restaurants like the Sky Bistro at the top of the Banff Gondola.
+Knock off a bunch of winter hikes in Banff, soak in the hot springs, snowshoe, cross-country ski, fat bike, and then eat at one of the numerous excellent restaurants like the Sky Bistro at the top of the Banff Gondola.

 Some of my favourite hotels in Banff include the Moose Hotel – great location, Buffalo Mountain Lodge – excellent restaurant and wood-burning fireplaces plus a huge outdoor hot tub and the Fairmont Banff Springs Hotel when I’m looking to splurge.